kubernetes/enhancements/keps/sig-node/6061-oci-artifact-security-profiles/README.md

     Increased pod startup latency.
 The kubelet retries container and sandbox creation with backoff, which triggers re-pull attempts.

+This feature also depends on the [security-profiles-merger][spm] library at build time (not a runtime service).
+The library is a standalone Go module (`github.com/saschagrunert/security-profiles-merger`) used by CRI runtimes to merge OCI profiles with baseline profiles via intersection.
+It handles profile-type-specific merge logic for both seccomp (including architecture-specific syscall tables and argument filters) and AppArmor (capabilities, filesystem permissions, network rules), with the interface designed to accommodate landlock.
+CRI runtimes that do not integrate the library cannot perform profile merging and cannot support the `OCI` profile type.
+See [Graduation Criteria](#graduation-criteria) for phasing.

 ### Scalability

 ###### Will enabling / using this feature result in any new API calls?